statgen/csg-python/python.md

 echo $HOME
 ```

-If the result does not begin with `/net/`, <a href="#dealing-with-HOME-not-on-net">follow the instructions for "dealing with HOME not on /net/" below</a> before continuing.
+If the result does not begin with `/net/`, <a href="#dealing-with-home-not-on-net">follow the instructions for "dealing with HOME not on /net/" below</a> before continuing.

 ## Miniconda (recommended)